papsti/macpan-workshop/technical-preparation.md

 [R](https://cran.rstudio.com/) first, followed by RStudio, which is the program I will use to interact with R during the workshop.

-You are welcome to use R without RStudio, but unless you have a strong preference, I recommend using RStudio.
+You are welcome to use R without RStudio but, unless you have a strong preference, I recommend using RStudio.

 ## Installing Supporting R Packages